Love and marriage, does it go together for business owners?

 When it comes to starting a new business, all the good reasons in the world are only the precursor to a contract that makes good practical and legal sense.
 As you prepare for your grand opening, pay attention to the following legal steps along the way.

 - Build a plan that defines contributions.
 A written operational agreement that describes each partners’ roles and responsibilities allows you to navigate tough questions about ownership, and who has what kind of say, in the future.
 This is particularly important in terms of incorporation and the division of stocks, in years to come.

 - Set revenue targets and benchmarks.
 Within your written contract together, have agreed-upon timeframes for reaching business goals that are important to you both.
 This not only creates metrics for success, it helps clarify misunderstandings during tougher times.

 - Create a buy-sell agreement.
 Plan for success, but outline what happens if the partnership dissolves, or you both decide to bring the business to an end.
 Conversations such as these are almost always more productive before the intrusion of business-related stress and disappointment.

 - Delineate family matters.
 Make it part of your documented plan what happens if your partnership expands.
 If you have kids, are they allowed to work within the business, and how are they to be included over time?
 What about other family members — in-laws, siblings, and the like.
 Define the rules that apply to family so that everyone feels you’ve treated them fairly and with care.

 Wolfe offered one more piece of advice: “don’t let business consume your life or be the center of all your time together.”
-According to the 2014 Small Business Success Study, 31% small business owners are taking on additional responsibilities themselves.

-In other words, remember that romantic partners in business should also have some fun while working together on a passion.
+Remember that romantic partners in business should also have some fun while working together on a passion.
 Just make certain you’ve the bottom-line agreements in place, and protect the heart of the relationship that wants the enterprise to grow.